Oryx-mllm/Oryx/README.md

 #### 2. Download the [Oryx-ViT](https://huggingface.co/THUdyh/Oryx-ViT) vision encoder.

 #### 3. Replace the path for "mm_vision_tower" in the config.json with your local path for Oryx-ViT.
-(We will simplify step 1, 2 and 3 in an automatically manner soon.)

 #### 4. Modify the model path and run the inference script with your own video to test our model.